Flokey82/go_gens/genbiome/README.md

 I've started to extend the Whittaker model to be more complete and have added the missing biomes, as well as additional biomes such as "snow", "wetlands", and "hot swamp".
 I am not sure if I will keep the swamp though, since it is a bit... meh.
 Let's say I don't really trust my skills as a climate biome science person.

+## Azgaar's biome map

+This is a third variant, which is based on Azgaar's map generator and its biome map.
+It is a bit more fine grained than the Redblobgames' biome map, but also a bit more coarse than the Whittaker map.
+It is also based on elevation and moisture zones, but has a few more biomes, and takes temperature into account. (see: https://github.com/Azgaar/Fantasy-Map-Generator/blob/master/main.js)

 ## Done

 * missing biome in extended Whittaker (cool, humid)